raulcostajunior/mandelgo/README.md

 # mandelgo
-An image generator for the Mandelbrot Set in Golang.
+An image generator for the Mandelbrot set in Golang.